ksvoboda/google-geo-history-map/README.md

 ## Todo

 - Fix showing locations in e.g. Great Britain (one digid before decimal)
+- Distinguish activity (in vehicle, on foot, etc.)
+- Info windows with all the informations
 - Optional: Upload JSON file straight from the site (coding skills not required)
 - Optional: Make the site public (only if previous point is done)